HTTP-RPC/Kilo/README.md

     public <V> Future<V> invoke(String method, String path, ResultHandler<V> resultHandler) { ... }

 Both variants of the `invoke()` method return an instance of `java.util.concurrent.Future` representing the invocation request.
-This object allows a caller to cancel an outstanding request as well as obtain information about a request that has completed.
+This object allows a caller to cancel an outstanding request, obtain information about a request that has completed, or block the current thread while waiting for an operation to complete.

 #### Arguments and Return Values
-TODO
-Arguments may be of any type and are generally converted to their string representations via `toString()`
+Arguments may be of any type, and are generally converted to parameter values via the `toString()` method.
+However, the following argument types are given special consideration:

-When used with `POST` requests, URL arguments represent binary content (similar to HTML "file"-type inputs)

-List arguments represent multi-value arguments; when used with URLs, multiple files are attached (similar to "file" inputs with "multiple")
+* Instances of `java.net.URL` represent binary content.
+They behave similarly to `<input type="file">` tags in HTML and can only be used with `POST` requests.
+* Instances of `java.util.List` represent multi-value parameters.
+They may be used with any request type; however, lists containing URL values are handled similarly to `<input type="file" multiple>` tags in HTML and and can only be used with `POST` requests.

 The result handler is called upon completion of the operation. `ResultHandler` is a functional interface whose single method, `execute()`, is defined as follows: